canonical/k8s-operator/CONTRIBUTING.md

 This repo uses `pytest` and `pytest-operator` to execute functional/integration tests against the charm files.
 The integration tests are defined in `./tests/integration`.
 Because this repo consists of two charms, the integration tests will build two charm files automatically without you doing anything.
 If you want to use specific charm files, just make sure the `.charm` files are in the top-level paths and the integration tests will find them if they are named appropriately (eg `./k8s-worker_*.charm` or `k8s_*.charm`).
 The charms are deployed according to the bundle defined in `./tests/integration/test-bundle.yaml`.

-It's required you have a bootstrapped machine controller available.
+It's required you have a bootstrapped [juju machine controller](https://juju.is/docs/juju/manage-controllers) available.
 Usually, one prefers to have a controller available from their development machine to a supported cloud like `lxd` or `aws`.
 You can test if the controller is available by runnning:

 ```shell
 juju status -m controller